haosulab/ManiSkill/docs/source/concepts/environments.md

 - Objective: Pick up a red cube and place it onto a green one.
 - Success metric: The red cube is placed on top of the green one stably and it is not grasped.
 - Demonstration: 1000 successful trajectories.
-- Evaluaion protocol: 100 episodes with different initial joint positions of the robot and initial poses of both cubes.
+- Evaluation protocol: 100 episodes with different initial joint positions of the robot and initial poses of both cubes.

 ```{image} thumbnails/StackCube-v0.gif
 ---